akkinitsch/AdvancedMockupStringExtractor/README.md

 If you have to change the content of an element that appears more than once in all mockups, make sure to change all (or at least the first) appearance of this element.

+###(Meta-)Information for translators
+Via the context menu of each element in Balsamiq Mockups you can edit the *Custom Data Property* of each element in a mockup.
+The property *Custom Data* will be used for generating metainformation for the translator in the exported XML-file.
+Use this field to give additional information to the translator that can be useful for his work.

 ##Extracting texts from mockups